North Texas Chapter |

 President's Address

-Wishing you a resilient and well-prepared June!
+Wishing you a collaborative and connected February,

 Joel Navarro, CBCP, MBCI